 - No. This desired salary expectations question is applicable to all levels.
 Including CEOs, CFOs, senior managers and engineers.
-Also executives, auditors, analysts, tellers, buyers, drivers and welders.
-In addition to mechanics, planners, sales reps, accountants and entry level positions.
+Also executives, auditors, analysts, teachers, tellers and buyers.
+In addition to child care educators, planners, sales reps, accountants and entry level positions.

 - Also it is applicable to all fields and applicable to women and men.

 Delay answering what is your expected salary question

-- If your salary expectations are less than their budget, you may miss out on a higher salary.
+- If your desired salary expectations are less than their budget, you may miss out on a higher salary.

 - And if your salary expectations are higher than their budget, they may eliminate you.

 - In online job applications, they ask what are your salary expectations.
 Try to avoid giving a figure.

 - At the interview, what are your salary expectations usually come up.
 Indicate that you are negotiable.
-This question is asked at face to face interviews, virtual interviews, video interviews and phone interviews.
-Due to the coronavirus COVID-19 pandemic, virtual interviews and video interviews are the norm now.
+This question is asked at face to face interviews.
+In addition to virtual interviews, video interviews and phone interviews.
+Due to the COVID-19 pandemic, virtual interviews and video interviews are the norm now.
 Also see COVID-19 virtual interview tips and COVID-19 job search tips.

 - Let the employer decide to hire you first.
 As you will be in a better position to negotiate.
 Then discuss desired salary.

 - However, the employer may ask you a second time.
 Say something like: “career path is most important to me”.
 But this does not mean that the salary is not important to you.

 - If the employer asks for a third time, then it is best to give a $ figure.